eoinlarkin/retro-pc/README.md

 ### Heroku Deployment

 Heroku was chosen as the hosting platform for the application.
+In addition Cloudinary was used as the hosting platform for media and static files.

 In order to deploy the application to Heroku, the following steps should be followed:

 - Create a `requirements.txt file: pip freeze > requirements.txt`

-- Define a Procfile with the following content for use by Heroku; this should sit in the the root directory: web: gunicorn trax.wsgi
+- Define a Procfile with the following content for use by Heroku; this should sit in the the root directory:
+`web: gunicorn retropc.wsgi:application`

 - Create a new application in Heroku.